Skyscanner/full-stack-recruitment-test/README.md

-# Skyscanner Frontend Recruitment test
+t# Skyscanner Frontend Recruitment test

 Thanks for taking the time to do our frontend coding test.
 The challenge has two parts: